ziijiecheng/VLM_robustness/README.md

 # Understanding the robustness of vision-language models to medical image artefacts
 The project consists of two core components.

 The first involves constructing benchmarks with various image artefacts.
-The second focuses on applying VLMs in disease detection tasks.

-The code for the first component is available in `imaging_artefacts.ipynb`.
 It allows you to apply intensity artefacts—including random noise, bias fields, and motion—to original, unaltered images.
 We implemented it using [torchio](https://github.com/TorchIO-project/torchio) as a reference.
 You can also apply spatial artefacts such as random cropping and rotation.
-The benchmark used in this study is avaliable at: https://drive.google.com/drive/folders/1M7EldoSvxEMZ2jA9wJs52H1-4G2zTU8C?usp=sharing.
+The benchmark used in this study is avaliable at: [Benchmark](https://drive.google.com/drive/folders/1M7EldoSvxEMZ2jA9wJs52H1-4G2zTU8C?usp=sharing).

+You can run the code: [apply medical image artefacts](https://drive.google.com/file/d/1YA-B6Gfr_0SHMUparaUX9FL9p_BugTT6/view?usp=sharing)

-The code for the second component is available in `VLMs_evaluation.ipynb`.
+The second focuses on applying VLMs in disease detection tasks.
 It utilizes vision-language models (VLMs), including [GPT-4o](https://platform.openai.com/docs/quickstart), [Claude 3.5 Sonnet](https://github.com/anthropics/anthropic-cookbook), [BiomedCLIP](https://huggingface.co/microsoft/BiomedCLIP-PubMedBERT_256-vit_base_patch16_224), and [Llama 3.2 11B](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct).
 You can experiment with various prompts provided in `prompt.md`.

+You can run the code: [evaluate VLMs' robustness](https://drive.google.com/file/d/1H22Qtc5n7_QNnZbbRoqE0uZ65riuf_gY/view?usp=sharing)

 Please contact: rmapzch@ucl.ac.uk if you have any questions.
 ![VLM](https://github.com/user-attachments/assets/65e2d944-31eb-4b3b-aa22-9874fac5205e)